 Lack of sensation or muscle strength

-We know that the limbs are affected because we can visually see that, but what about what goes on inside their bodies?
+We know that our child’s arm and leg is affected because we can actually see this, but what about what goes on inside their bodies?
 They may have problems with the muscles that control the bladder and bowel movements.
 It is possible that they may not be able to actually feel when they have to go and it may take them time and practice to learn what this sensation feels like.
 Longer dry spells between diaper changes, and when bowel movements take place on a somewhat consistent basis are both signs that the muscles are strengthening.

 Stability of potty chair